-27 Subsequent events
+28 Subsequent events

 Management has assessed subsequent events through to the date of approval when these financial statements were available to be issued.
 The ongoing invasion of Ukraine by Russia since February 2022 has caused global macroeconomic instability and economic uncertainty with risks of severe adverse outcomes.
-To date, we have not seen a material impact on the operations of the Bank.
+To date, we have not seen a material impact on the operations of the Bank due to the ongoing conflict.
 Apart from the above, no matters have arisen since the end of the financial year which have significantly affected or may significantly affect the operations of the Bank.